Titan the Robot

-Titan the Robot (often referred to as Titan) is developed by the British company Cyberstein Robots.
-It is approximately 8 feet tall and weighs 60 kg which increases to 350 kg including the cart it rides on and onboard equipment.
-It is a costume enhanced by various actuators and electronic devices, resembling a humanoid robot, that is worn by an actor who moves the appendages of the costume and controls electronic functions like sound effects from the inside of the costume.
+Titan the Robot (often referred to as Titan) is a robotic entertainment show developed by the British company Cyberstein Robotics Ltd. It is approximately 8 feet tall and weighs 60 kg which increases to 350 kg including the cart it rides on and onboard equipment.
+It is enhanced by various actuators and electronic devices, resembling a humanoid robot, that is worn by an actor who moves the appendages of the costume and controls electronic functions like sound effects from the inside of the costume.

 The robot was designed by Nik Fielding, who runs Cyberstein from Newquay, Cornwall, England.
 Titan has performed at a variety of public and private events, such as the Commonwealth Games, Bar Mitzvahs UK shopping centres, television fundraisers and live concerts.
 Entered the Chinese market in 2018 and operated by Tuxuan Robotics.